Alexandru Talex: Communist censoring and recovery

 The regime was experiencing a national-communist turn, which also signaled Istrati's public rehabilitation; Talex was not a visible participant in the first installments of this process.
 This was observed by Monica Lovinescu, the self-exiled daughter of Talex's mentor and enemy, who had become a staff critic at Radio Free Europe.
 Lovinescu noted in 1970 that "Panait Istrati has been annexed by a sinister pair: Al[exandru] Oprea and Eugen Barbu", who were highlighting the compatibilities between Istrati and the new dogmas.
 If the more qualified Talex was skipped, it was because of his "capital defect, which is that he has been Panait Istrati's true friend."
 The two authors had proceeded to publish Istrati's novels, most of which were originally written in French, in new back-translations to Romanian, even though Istrati himself had penned Romanian versions.
 Talex himself had criticized Oprea and Barbu with an op-ed in Contemporanul of 15 January 1965, describing their approach as a form of "cosmetic surgery".

 In 1970, Oprea allowed Talex's versions of Istratian articles to appear in the anthology Pentru a fi iubit pămîntul..., released by Editura Tineretului.
 They were briefly reviewed by Perpessicius, who called his an "elegant translation".
 Talex also began publishing selections from Istrati's correspondence—in mid-1972, Ramuri hosted his samples of such documents, in which Istrati spoke about his friend, Nikos Kazantzakis (and specifically about Kazantzakis' involvement in the population exchange between Greece and Turkey).
 In 1974, he was invited to attend Rotonda 13, an event which grouped senior authors who reminisced about literary life in the interwar; the topic was Istrati, celebrated on what would have been his 90th birthday.
-Literary critic Șerban Cioculescu reportedly introduced him as a "writer", but Talex objected, wanting to be only known as a "only a journalist and perhaps a friend of Istrati's" (Talex's emphasis); in 1975, he admitted his "horror" toward the emerging group of "Istratologists", and informed Cogălniceanu that he had retired from public life.
+Literary critic Șerban Cioculescu reportedly introduced him as a "writer", but Talex objected, wanting to be only known as "only a journalist and perhaps a friend of Istrati's" (Talex's emphasis); in 1975, he admitted his "horror" toward the emerging group of "Istratologists", and informed Cogălniceanu that he had retired from public life.
 He was more intensely recognized as a leading authority by a younger Istrati scholar, Mugur Popovici, who came to visit him in his home, where he also met Margareta.